Bracing Against the Curve: Anakalia’s Story of Strength and Support from Shriners Children’s

 Anakalia’s osteogenesis imperfecta is categorized as OI Type III.
 Infants with OI Type III are typically born having already experienced fractures in utero.
 A shorter stature, curved spine, rounded rib cage and other bone conditions are characteristic of Type III OI.

 I was actually excited to get the halo.
-It seemed fun and I was excited to straighten out and be taller.
+I was excited to straighten out and be taller.

 Anakalia, Shriners Children's Northern California patient